 RA propaganda on social media presents little that is surprising to the informed reader.
 However, its significance lies in how this paves the way for the normalisation of anti-immigrant, and especially Islamophobic, sentiments.
 Clearly the views of RA are not representative of a majority population in Australia.
 The question is however, are other politically legitimate groups and figures doing enough to offer a viable alternative to this rhetoric to ensure that these narratives will not permeate further?
 Until there is more open dialogue that directly addresses the uncertainty felt by some, the rise in popularity of radical right groups will continue to normalise the anti-immigration, anti-Muslim rhetoric currently pervading Western societies, which only serves to incite more conflict.

-Dr Lella Nouri is a Senior Fellow with CARR, and Senior Lecturer of Criminology at Swansea University.
+Dr Lella Nouri is a Senior Fellow at CARR, and Senior Lecturer of Criminology at Swansea University.
 This blog is based on work in which the author collaborates with Professor Nuria Lorenzo-Dus based in the Department of Linguistics at Swansea University.
-See his profile at:
+See her profile at:

 © Lella Nouri.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).